-Through the Local Business Case for Joint Governance of the Police Service and Fire and Rescue Service in Staffordshire and Stoke-on-Trent in the last year, there have been new collaborations between the fire and rescue service and police service which has already seen buildings shared in Hanley, Tamworth and Chase Terrace as well as some support and administration services.
+Through the Local Business Case for Joint Governance of the Police Service and Fire and Rescue Service in Staffordshire and Stoke-on-Trent in the last year, there have been new collaborations between the fire and rescue service and police service which has already seen buildings shared in Hanley, Tamworth, Chase

+Terrace and more recently at Kinver and Penkridge, as well as some support and administration services.
 The aim being to achieve economy, efficiency and effectiveness in both services for the people of Staffordshire and Stoke-on-Trent.
 This has helped to make sure that more of the money available can be spent by both services on the frontline keeping people and communities safer.

 The SC's commitment to protecting frontline resources requires that budgets are managed effectively and are sustainable in the medium to long term.
 Financial reports including the Medium Term Financial Strategies are presented to both ETAP and the Police, Fire and Crime Panel in addition to the Strategic Governance Board.
-These link to the delivery of the Fire and Rescue Plan: and the Corporate Safety Plan 2020 - 2024 for which progress is also reported to the panel.
+These link to the delivery of the Fire and Rescue Plan: and the Community Risk Management Plan 2020 - 2024 for which progress is also reported to the panel.